Bigc7292/ai_calling_centra/docs/PROJECT_STATUS.md

 1. Access the application at http://localhost:3010
 2. Log in with credentials for `drivendatadynamics@gmail.com`
 3. Test core functionality (signup, campaigns, analytics)

+### Running Services
+For detailed instructions on running frontend and backend services from their respective directories, see [RUNNING_SERVICES.md](RUNNING_SERVICES.md).

 ### Production Deployment
 1. Configure production environment variables